Replication Threads

 If [semisynchronous replication](https://mariadb.com/docs/server/ha-and-performance/standard-replication/semisynchronous-replication) is enabled, then the primary also has an ACK receiver thread.

-Binary Log Dump Thread
+### Binary Log Dump Thread

-The binary log dump thread runs on the primary and dumps the binary log to the replica.
-This thread can be identified by running the SHOW PROCESSLIST statement and finding the thread where the thread command is "Binlog Dump".
+The binary log dump thread runs on the primary and dumps the [binary log](https://mariadb.com/docs/server/server-management/server-monitoring-logs/binary-log) to the replica.
+This thread can be identified by running the [SHOW PROCESSLIST](https://mariadb.com/docs/server/reference/sql-statements/administrative-sql-statements/show/show-processlist) statement and finding the thread where the [thread command](https://mariadb.com/docs/server/ha-and-performance/optimization-and-tuning/buffers-caches-and-threads/thread-command-values) is `"Binlog Dump"`.

 The primary creates a separate binary log dump thread for each replica connected to the primary.
 You can identify which replicas are connected to the primary by executing the [SHOW SLAVE HOSTS](https://mariadb.com/docs/server/reference/sql-statements/administrative-sql-statements/show/show-replica-hosts) statement.

-Binary Log Dump Threads and the Shutdown Process
+#### Binary Log Dump Threads and the Shutdown Process

-When a primary server is shutdown and it goes through the normal shutdown process, the primary kills client threads in random order.
+When a primary server is shut down and it goes through the normal shutdown process, the primary kills client threads in random order.
 By default, the primary also considers its binary log dump threads to be regular client threads.
 As a consequence, the binary log dump threads can be killed while client threads still exist, and this means that data can be written on the primary during a normal shutdown that won't be replicated.
-This is true even if semi-synchronous replication is being used.
-Data is not lost, it is stored in the primary server's binary log.
-The replicas on reconnection, after the primary server restarts, will resume at the exact position they where killed off during the primary shutdown.
+This is true even if [semi-synchronous replication](https://mariadb.com/docs/server/ha-and-performance/standard-replication/semisynchronous-replication) is being used.
+Data is not lost; it is stored in the primary server's binary log.
+The replicas on reconnection, after the primary server restarts, will resume at the exact position they were killed off during the primary shutdown.
 No data is lost.

-In MariaDB 10.4 and later, this problem can be solved by shutting down the server using either the mariadb-admin utility or the SHUTDOWN command, and providing a special option.
+In [MariaDB 10.4](https://app.gitbook.com/s/aEnK0ZXmUbJzqQrTjFyb/community-server/old-releases/10.4/what-is-mariadb-104) and later, this problem can be solved by shutting down the server using either the [mariadb-admin](https://mariadb.com/docs/server/clients-and-utilities/administrative-tools/mariadb-admin) utility or the [SHUTDOWN](https://mariadb.com/docs/server/reference/sql-statements/administrative-sql-statements/shutdown) command and providing a special option.

-For example, this problem can be solved by shutting down the server with the mariadb-admin utility and by providing the --wait-for-all-slaves option to the utility and by executing the shutdown command with the utility:
+For example, this problem can be solved by shutting down the server with the [mariadb-admin](https://mariadb.com/docs/server/clients-and-utilities/administrative-tools/mariadb-admin) utility and by providing the `--wait-for-all-slaves` option to the utility and by executing the `shutdown` command with the utility:

 mariadb-admin --wait-for-all-slaves shutdown

-Or this problem can be solved by shutting down the server with the SHUTDOWN command and by providing the WAIT FOR ALL SLAVES option to the command:
+Or this problem can be solved by shutting down the server with the [SHUTDOWN](https://mariadb.com/docs/server/reference/sql-statements/administrative-sql-statements/shutdown) command and by providing the `WAIT FOR ALL SLAVES` option to the command:

 SHUTDOWN WAIT FOR ALL SLAVES;